Skip to content

 🚫 Commonly Observed Mistakes

-Patterns associated with poor trading outcomes:
+Patterns associated with poor outcomes:

 3. ❌ Averaging down on losing positions - compounds losses